pjbriggs/nebulizer/README.rst

 Setup
 -----

-Although ``nebulizer``'s commands can be used without addition setup, it is possible to create shortcuts in the form of 'aliases' to Galaxy URLs and API key pairs, by creating a ``.nebulizer`` file in your home directory, e.g.::
+Although ``nebulizer``'s commands can be used without additional setup, it is possible to create shortcuts in the form of 'aliases' to Galaxy URLs and API key pairs, by creating a ``.nebulizer`` file in your home directory, e.g.::